01 of 08

 Public Transportation Mistakes

-Mistake No. 1: confusing the Métro and RER trains, which run underground through the center of Paris.
+Confusing the Métro and RER trains, which run underground through the center of Paris, is the first mistake.
 The RER is more of an express train that makes less-frequent stops and serves a wider area that includes the Paris suburbs.
 The Métro is for shorter runs within the city.
 When you buy a train pass, be certain that you know whether or not you are covered for both systems.
 Although operated by the same authority, your pass might not cover the added zones RER trains typically reach rather quickly.

-Mistake No. 2: Failing to take advantage of one of the world's best mass transit systems.
+Failing to take advantage of one of the world's best mass transit systems is the second mistake.
 Don't even think about driving here unless you are entering or leaving town.
 It has been said that no point within the city limits of Paris is more than 5-10 minutes by foot from a Métro station.
 Believe it.
 Most of the places you'll want to see are convenient to a train stop.

 You can purchase a variety of Paris Visite transit passes that fit every budget and itinerary.
 A five-day pass is €39.30 ($44 USD); a one-day pass starts at €12.30 ($14).
 Note that Paris Visite is valid from the first day it is used to the end of the last day of the pass chosen.
 The day begins at 5:30 a.m. and finishes at the same time the following day.